 Records: Trump allies behind rally that ignited Capitol riot

-WASHINGTON (AP) — Veterans of President Donald Trump’s failed reelection campaign had key roles in orchestrating the Washington rally that spawned a deadly assault on the U.S. Capitol, according to an Associated Press review of records, undercutting the grassroots image pushed by groups involved in the event.
+WASHINGTON (AP) — Members of President Donald Trump’s failed presidential campaign played key roles in orchestrating the Washington rally that spawned a deadly assault on the U.S. Capitol, according to an Associated Press review of records, undercutting claims the event was the brainchild of the president’s grassroots supporters.

-A pro-Trump nonprofit organization called Women for America First hosted the “Save America Rally” on Jan.
-6 at the Ellipse, a federally owned patch of land near the White House.
-But an attachment to the permit, granted by the National Park Service, lists more than half a dozen people in staff positions who just weeks earlier had been paid thousands of dollars by Trump’s 2020 reelection campaign.
-Other staff scheduled to be “on site” during the protest have close ties to the White House.
+A pro-Trump nonprofit group called Women for America First hosted the “Save America Rally” on Jan.
+6 at the Ellipse, an oval-shaped, federally owned patch of land near the White House.
+But an attachment to the National Park Service public gathering permit granted to the group lists more than half a dozen people in staff positions for the event who just weeks earlier had been paid thousands of dollars by Trump’s 2020 reelection campaign.
+Other staff scheduled to be “on site” during the demonstration have close ties to the White House.

 Since the siege, several of them have scrambled to distance themselves from the rally.